Brainz22/useful_notes/EMP_setup.md

    source /home/xilinx/Vivado/2019.1/.settings64-Vivado.sh  vivado
    ```

-2. Run the `.tcl` files.
+2. Run the `.tcl` files in `/correlator-common/jetmet/seededcone/`.
 We can use a bash for loop as follows:
 ```bash
 command="vivado_hls"